awgamedev/AWS/.github/instructions/publicjs.instructions.md

 - Use ES6+ features (like `const`, `let`, arrow functions) for better readability and performance.
 - Keep the code modular and reusable by separating concerns into different files when appropriate.
 - Use jQuery, when it makes the code cleaner and more efficient, but avoid over-reliance on it for simple DOM manipulations that can be done with vanilla JavaScript.
+- Only document sections of code that are not self-explanatory and avoid redundant comments.
+- Only comment in English.
+- Ensure that all scripts are properly linked in the HTML files where they are used.